mialkin/docs/csharp/concurrency/asynchronous/asynchronous patterns.md

 ## Continuation Passing Style (CPS)

 This is a pattern that is much more common in other languages, particularly JavaScript and TypeScript as used by Node.js developers.
 In this pattern, each asynchronous operation takes a callback delegate that is invoked when the operation completes, either successfully or with error.
 A variant of this pattern uses _two_ callback delegates, one for success and one for error.
-This kind of callback is called a “continuation,” and the continuation is passed as a parameter, hence the name “continuation passing style.”
+This kind of callback is called a "continuation", and the continuation is passed as a parameter, hence the name "continuation passing style".
 This pattern was never common in the .NET world, but there are a few older open source libraries that used it.

 The Continuation Passing Style pattern can be recognized by these characteristics: